 Aim to Keep All Three Credit Reports in Good Shape

-All in all, while you can’t predict which credit bureau will be queried when you apply for a new credit card, you can decrease the impact of the somewhat random selection.
+While you can’t predict which credit bureau will be queried when you apply for a new credit card, you can decrease the impact of the somewhat random selection.
 For instance, you can choose to apply for new cards sporadically, limiting the number of inquiries on all of your reports.

-You can also practice responsible credit behaviors, including always paying your debts as agreed and maintaining low balances, so that all three of your reports look their best no matter which one is queried.
+You can also practice responsible credit behaviors, including always paying your debts as agreed and maintaining low balances, so that all three of your reports look their best, no matter which one is queried.
 You should also regularly check all three credit reports for errors or fraudulent accounts.

 Advertiser Disclosure